p2panda/p2panda/p2panda-js/README.md

 Since `p2panda-js` contains WebAssembly code, it is necessary to initialise it before using the methods in the Browser.
 This initialisation step is not required in NodeJS contexts.

-To make this step a little bit easier `p2panda-s` inlines the WebAssembly code as a base64 string which gets decoded automatically during initialisation.
-For manual initialisation the package also provides "slim" versions where you need to provide a path to the ".wasm" file yourself, you can read about this approach further below.
+To make this step a little bit easier `p2panda-js` inlines the WebAssembly code as a base64 string which gets decoded automatically during initialisation.
+For manual initialisation the package also comes with "slim" versions where you need to provide a path to the ".wasm" file yourself, you can read about this approach [further below](#manually-load-wasm).

 ### NodeJS